prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Custom HTTP headers to be sent along with each remote write request.
+<p>headers defines the custom HTTP headers to be sent along with each remote write request.
 Be aware that headers that are set by Prometheus itself can&rsquo;t be overwritten.</p>
 <p>It requires Prometheus &gt;= v2.25.0 or Thanos &gt;= v0.24.0.</p>
 </td>